News

 Does “the I” exist in her work?

-Eiko Ishioka, who passed away ten years ago, is once again attracting national and international attention.
+Eiko Ishioka, who passed away twelve years ago, is once again attracting national and international attention.
 A designer who worked globally, she transcended creative genres and national borders in a career that spanned advertising, theater and film.

 This exhibition showcases around 500 works including posters, commercials, artwork and sketches with a primary focus on the work Eiko created in Tokyo from the 1960s through to the 1980s—which caused a sensation at the time—complemented by Eiko’s words that convey her intense and lifelong passion for design.